-- Our prison system (youth to adult) is not correctional in nature, and is a failure with regard to intent.
+- Our prison system (youth to adult) is not correctional in nature, and is a complete failure in almost every way.

 - There are too many drugs being offered for mental health that have terrible side effects (and long term side effects we don’t know).